cloudfoundry/docs-bosh/content/cck.md

 ### VM is missing {: #missing-vm }

-Assuming there was a deployment with a VM, somehow that VM was deleted from the IaaS outside of BOSH, here is what cck would report:
+Assuming there was a deployment with a VM, somehow that VM was deleted from the IaaS outside of BOSH, here is what `cloud-check` would report:

 ```shell
 bosh cck